 Florida State Defensive Tackle Entering NCAA Transfer Portal

-The Pennsylvania native signed with Kentucky as a three-star prospect in the 2022 class.
-He redshirted with the Wildcats before moving on to West Virginia.
-In his lone season with the Mountaineers, Durojaiye totaled a career-best 23 tackles, six tackles for loss, and 3.5 sacks.
+READ MORE: Florida State Hires New Wide Receivers Coach Away From UCF

-The 6-foot-4, 280-pound defensive lineman is expected to have two seasons of eligibility remaining.
+The 6-foot-2, 295-pound defensive tackle is expected to have one season of eligibility to utilize at his next stop.
+He's a Florida native who spent his prep career at Navarre High School.

-Durojaiye is the fourth scholarship player from Florida State's roster to enter the portal since the conclusion of a 2-10 season.
-Redshirt senior wide receiver Deuce Spann, redshirt junior tight end Jackson West, and redshirt junior defensive end Byron Turner Jr. have declared their intentions to move on.
+Kelly is the 16th scholarship player from Florida State's roster to enter the portal since the conclusion of a 2-10 season.
+Redshirt senior wide receiver Deuce Spann, redshirt junior tight end Jackson West, redshirt junior defensive end Byron Turner Jr, redshirt sophomore defensive tackle Tomiwa Durojaiye, senior defensive back Omarion Cooper, redshirt sophomore linebacker Omar Graham Jr., sophomore wide receiver Destyn Hill, redshirt freshman defensive end Lamont Green Jr., redshirt sophomore offensive lineman Julian Armella, junior tight end Brian Courtney, redshirt senior wide receiver Darion Williamson, redshirt sophomore tight end Jerrale Powers, redshirt freshman linebacker DeMarco Ward, true freshman quarterback Luke Kromenhoek, and junior defensive end Marvin Jones Jr. have declared their intentions to move on.

-Florida State has five scholarship defensive tackles eligible to return in 2025; redshirt senior Grady Kelly, redshirt junior Daniel Lyons, redshirt sophomore KJ Sampson, redshirt freshman Jamorie Flagg, and redshirt freshman DD Holmes.
+Florida State has four scholarship defensive tackles eligible to return in 2025; redshirt junior Daniel Lyons, redshirt sophomore KJ Sampson, redshirt freshman Jamorie Flagg, and redshirt freshman D'Nas White.

 FSU signed four-star Kevin Wynn and three-star JUCO Tyeland Coleman during the Early Signing Period.